Pre-planning Schema Migrations

 schema/plan

-- This action automatically approves the pending plan in the Atlas Registry after the PR is merged to the master branch.
+automatically approves the pending plan in the Atlas Registry when the PR is merged to the master branch.

 To avoid a race condition between the push